CMDOfficial/Clever-Maniatic-Bot/PrivacyPolicy.md

 All stored data is kept on protected servers.
 While storage methods vary, most data is kept within password-protected databases such as [MongoDB](https://www.mongodb.com).
 Please keep in mind that even with these protections, no data can ever be **100%** secure.
 All efforts are taken to keep your data secure and private, but its absolute security cannot be guaranteed.

+### Do we share data with third parties?

+We do not share any data with third parties.

 ### Your data protection rights under the GENERAL DATA PROTECTION REGULATION (GDPR)

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.